 At first glance, Freckle seems to be intended for practice and reinforcement, but a closer look reveals valuable teaching resources and opportunities for differentiation and inquiry-based learning.
-A simple click from the dashboard gives you access to a host of instructional materials, including videos and lessons from YouTube, Khan Academy, and LearnZillion.
-Students can complete teacher-assigned activities as exit tickets or quick checks for understanding, or they can practice skills independently, getting feedback and earning coins to spend on virtual goods in the Piggy Store (although the dashboard is different for older students).
-Teachers can also customize printable worksheets and activities in order to address specific standards for which students need more practice.
+A simple click from the dashboard gives you access to a host of instructional materials, including videos and lessons on a wide variety of subjects.
+Students can complete teacher-assigned activities or practice skills independently, earning coins to spend on virtual goods in the Piggy Store (although the dashboard is different for older students).
+Teachers can also customize printable worksheets and activities in order to address specific standards.

 Freckle is a practice website (and app) for grades K–12 that addresses standards-based skills and concepts in core subject areas.
-From the dashboard, teachers can create rosters manually or import from Google Classroom.
-Teachers will find a plethora of ready-to-assign content in the form of pre-tests, 3-, 5-, or 10-question assessments, printable or digitally sharable worksheets, inquiry-based lessons, and benchmark assessments.
+From the dashboard, teachers can create class rosters manually or import from other sources (like Google Classroom).
+Teachers will find a plethora of ready-to-assign content in the form of targeted practice of skills, printable or digitally sharable worksheets, inquiry-based lessons, and adaptive assessments.
 In addition, they'll have access to video tutorials, student dashboards, student progress monitoring tools, and more.
-Teachers can find a set of sample student questions as well, allowing them to differentiate standards-based content for students from a comprehensive, ever-growing library of resources.
-Freckle is offered to teachers for free, but the School Edition upgrade offers unlimited access to assignments, lessons, reports, and targeted benchmark assessments.

-Students sign in with their names and a class code.
-Upon their first login, they'll be prompted to complete an adaptive baseline assessment, which adjusts with students' responses.
-This allows teachers to meet students where they are and use the results to differentiate to individuals or groups by assigning additional practice as needed.
-Built-in resources offer students support if they're struggling with a concept -- or Freckle might suggest a classmate who can help out.
+Students sign in with a class code; however, they must enter their name as matched with the class roster to access the class.
+Upon their first login, they'll be prompted to complete an adaptive baseline assessment in either Math or ELA (or both, depending on what content has been assigned by the teacher).
+This assessment adjusts based on the student's responses and is used across other materials assigned by the teacher.
+Built-in resources offer students support if they're struggling with a concept, including video explanations of concepts.
+There are also built-in tools like scratch pads to help students figure out their answers.
 Students can access the tool using a tablet or from a web browser.
 All information is stored in the cloud, so kids can use different devices interchangeably.
 Individual logins make it easier for students who share devices.